SuGar0218/WindowedContentDialog-WPF/README.md

 Show ContentDialog similar to WinUI3 and MessageBox in WinUI3 style in a separate window.

+There has been WindowedContentDialog for WinUI 3: https://github.com/SuGar0218/WindowedContentDialog

 This library depends on the new Fluent style provided for WPF in .NET 9.

 ``` xaml